trellistk/documents/SOPs/Our_FE_Design_Process.md

 See your [How to ask Questions](../Getting-Started/how_to_ask_questions.md) document for how to do you research.

-See [How Nouri Feeds People](../How%20Nouri_Feeds_People.md) document for what we are currently doing.
+See [How Trellis Toolkit Feeds People](../How%20Trellis Toolkit_Feeds_People.md) document for what we are currently doing.
 Don't forget to ask questions in case the above is outdated.

 ## Decide on an idea/problem to tackle
 Do not create solutions for problems that are non-existent.
 Find the problem first, see if it's something that is feasible with your abilities, the team's abilities, the amount of bandwidth we have, and our tooling capabilities.